ersiko/puppet-hiera-lab/README.md

 To access our data over http and confirm it's working, we'll create a webpage showing some info.
 That will be a simple module called "webpage", with this contents:
 - `/etc/puppet/modules/webpage/manifests/init.pp`:
 We'll add here the definition of the `/var/www/html/index.html` file with our custom facts.
-Also we'll be adding the "connection_string" so we can connect to our mysql server.
+- `/etc/puppet/modules/webpage/templates/index.html.erb`:
+Text file containing our variables.

+At this point we can access our apache servers over http and check the information in them.

 ## Fifth step: Setting variables just for a particular host
+Our cluster of webservers was working ok, but one server started acting up!
+We want to take it out of the cluster ASAP, and continue with the other hosts, but we'd also like to investigate what's going on with this particular one.
+No problem!
+Hiera will help us with that.

 ## Sixth step: Mixing environment and role for variables